Things to See & Do on Maui

 Maui Top Things to Do

 - Explore the Volcano: Haleakala crater, known as House of the Sun, rises to an impressive 10,023 feet above sea level.
 You can find this volcanic beauty in the Haleakala National Park in upcountry Maui.
 Enjoying all the best Haleakala area sights is easy on a guided tour, and for that, we recommend booking a guided Haleakala tour.

 - Discover Ocean Life: The Maui Ocean Center is a wonderful place to visit with the family if you're fascinated with the underwater life forms that dwell around the Hawaiian Islands.
 Their large 750,000 gallon aquarium-- including one part you can walk through-- is sure to impress everyone who visits.

 - Best Snorkeling: If you've ever wanted to snorkel in Hawaii, Molokini Island just might be your best bet.
 Molokini is a crescent-shaped tiny island off of Maui's coast that is home to a large variety of ocean life.
 The area is protected from surf and is ideal for snorkeling and scuba diving.
 Call us biased, but the best snorkeling in Hawaii can be found right here on the Valley Isle.
-Book your snorkeling adventure with our pick for the best snorkeling tour in Maui- Pride of Maui- and get ready for dive of a lifetime.
+Book your snorkeling adventure with our picks for the best snorkeling tours in Maui, and get ready for dive of a lifetime.